20. The Smurfs 2 (2013)

 Starring: Jane Krakowski, Martin Lawrence, Ashton Kutcher, Billy Connolly, Jon Favreau, Gary Sinise, Debra Messing

-Inspired by the work of cartoonist Steve Moore and directed by the directors of The Lion King (1994), Open Season looked set to be Sony Pictures Animation’s game-changing introduction to the world of animated feature films, but what came to pass was much less exciting.
+Inspired by the work of cartoonist Steve Moore and directed by the people behind The Lion King (Roger Allers and Jill Culton), Open Season looked set to be Sony Pictures Animation’s game-changing introduction to the world of animated feature film, but what came to pass was much less exciting.

-The 2006 release starring the likes of Ashton Kutcher, Martin Lawrence, Iron Man director Jon Favreau and Jane Krakowski, was entertaining enough but lacked in creative visual set pieces, featured only a mildly interesting narrative and seemed too America-centric to appeal to wider audiences (whom remain vital to most animated film releases at the box office).
+This 2006 release, starring the likes of Ashton Kutcher, Martin Lawrence, Iron Man director Jon Favreau, and Jane Krakowski, was entertaining enough but lacked in creative visual set pieces, featured only a mildly interesting narrative, and is probably one of the most dated of Sony’s animated features, despite holding a certain charm to those who grew up on it.